Katvees/tekgin/README.md

-This repository uses [jj](https://github.com/jj-vcs/jj) for version control.
+This repository uses [jj](https://github.com/jj-vcs/jj) with a git backend for version control.

 ---